sourcegraph/handbook/content/departments/technical-success/support/process/product-gap-process.md

 > If you come across an account that doesn’t have a TA assigned and isn’t under Scaled Success management, feel free to ask in the #discuss-technical-advisors channel about assigning someone to the request.

-**Accounts with a TA**: Head to the #discuss-technical-advisors channel and follow the Product Gap Request workflow.
+**Accounts with a TA**: Include the TA in the issue thread, providing them with the details of the product gap.
 Keep the ticket open for a few days in case the TA or customer has more to say.

 **Scaled Success accounts**: Head to the #discuss-scaled-success channel and follow the Product Gap Request workflow.
 Leave the ticket open for a few days, allowing the team or customer to follow up.